illustrator,kasa_카사JP Details

 11. Approaching Composition- Creating illustrations for social media - Understanding space - Dynamic poses in limited frames - Considering character personality

-12. Full-Body Standing Poses & Line Art- Building deformed silhouettes - Tips for adding movement to standing poses - Key points in line art - Checking for imbalances
+12. Full-Body Standing Poses & Line Art- Building stylized silhouettes - Tips for adding movement to standing poses - Key points in line art - Checking for imbalances

 13. Bust-Up Poses & Line Art- Emphasizing the upper body - How to highlight expressions - Tips for adding motion to bust-ups